Home > Coffee Drinks > Americano vs Long Black: What’s the difference?

 Final Thoughts

-The long black and American are similar espresso coffee drinks.
+The long black and Americano are similar espresso coffee drinks.

 The only difference is when the water is added to the espresso.

-In an Americano, the water is added to the cup after the espresso shot.
+In an Americano, the water is added to the cup after the espresso shot — or the espresso is poured over the water, depending on how the barista works.

 FAQs – Americano vs Long Black